haoranD/Awesome-Human-Activity-Recognition/README.md

 ### Surveys & Overview

+- Body-Area Capacitive or Electric Field Sensing for Human Activity Recognition and Human-Computer Interaction: A Comprehensive Survey

 - <a name="DLHAR"></a> A Survey on Deep Learning for Human Activity Recognition (**ACM Computing Surveys (CSUR)**) [[paper](https://dl.acm.org/doi/abs/10.1145/3472290)]

 - <a name="ML4SENSORHAR"></a> Applying Machine Learning for Sensor Data Analysis in Interactive Systems: Common Pitfalls of Pragmatic Use and Ways to Avoid Them (**ACM Computing Surveys (CSUR)**) [[paper](https://dl.acm.org/doi/abs/10.1145/3459666)]